csungar/csungar/README.md

 # Can Guney Sungar
-## Industrial Engineer.

-Aspiring Business Analyst.
+Industrial Engineer and Aspiring Business Analyst.
 Neuroscience, and Machine Learning enthusiast.

-Skills: VUE JS / REACT / JS / HTML / CSS

-- 🔭 I’m currently working on this page.
+## Skills and Experience
+*🖥️